20 years of helping entrepreneurs understand and create value...

 During this time, a client (and now good friend) who I helped sell two of his companies, began teaching entrepreneurship courses at Kent State University.
 For years, he invited me in to speak to his classes.
 I enjoyed the interactions with students as they seemed to gain insight from my experiences as I provided real-world examples of successful (and unsuccessful) businesses.
 Over one Christmas break, I received a call from the Department Chair asking if I would be interested in teaching several entrepreneurship courses the upcoming semester as an adjunct professor.
 I thought I would give it a try…and I loved it…so much that I considered how I might be able to teach long-term.
 This exploration process led me down the path of going back to school to receive my Ph.D. at Oklahoma State University, completing my research dissertation in the area of entrepreneurship.

 Through a combination of hard work and luck, I landed at Colorado State teaching students about starting and building a business.
-I am a Clinical Professor of Entrepreneurship teaching Fundamentals of Entrepreneurship and New Venture Creation while also serving as Academic Program Faculty Director with the Institute for Entrepreneurship.
+I am a Clinical Professor of Entrepreneurship teaching Fundamentals of Entrepreneurship and New Venture Creation while also serving as Academic Faculty Director with the Institute for Entrepreneurship.
 In addition, I was a co-creator and instructor of Pivot Jumpstart, a workshop series for business owners focused on pivoting and value creation.
 I also research entrepreneurship topics focusing on entrepreneurial exits, small business valuation, and value creation.
 For the past 10+ years, I have also served as a mentor for Carnegie Mellon entrepreneurs and judge for the McGinnis Venture Competition.
-While spending much of my time in academia, I continue to be a trusted advisor consulting companies in valuation and value creation.
+I continue to be a trusted advisor consulting companies in valuation and value creation, providing manufacturing company valuations and equipment appraisals.

 Recent Awards